UU-cellbiology/ZstackDepthColorCode/README.md

 To install plugin manually in ImageJ:

-* download and copy the [latest version of plugin](https://github.com/ekatrukha/ZstackDepthColorCode/raw/main/target/ZstackDepthColorCode_-0.0.2.jar)
+* download and copy the [latest version of jar plugin file](https://github.com/UU-cellbiology/ZstackDepthColorCode/releases) to the plugins folder of FIJI/ImageJ
 * plugin will appear in _Plugins->Stacks->Z-stack Depth Colorcode_ menu

+## How to cite the plugin

+1) You can cite it by providing a direct link to the code, pointing out the version, like this:

+> "_visualization was made using ZstackDepthColorCode v.X.X.X plugin for FIJI (https://github.com/UU-cellbiology/ZstackDepthColorCode)._"

+and specify the parameters used.

+2) Alternatively, you can use Zenodo DOI for the link to the specific release:

+> _Katrukha E. 2021, ZstackDepthColorCode plugin for ImageJ, vX.X.X, Zenodo, doi:zenodo.17027115

 ## Updates history
 2021.02.17 (v.0.0.2) Added LUT image generation option.
 Fixed colors for inverted LUT and some window appearance.